What Is Expansive Soil And How Does It Affect A Foundation?

 What Is Expansive Soil?

-Simply put, expansive soil is soil with a lot of clay.
-The clay causes the soil to expand when it soaks up moisture and shrink when it dries out, often by quite a noticeable bit.
-This swelling and shrinking – which is usually seasonal – creates movement in the soil.
 This is a problem when a building sits on top of the soil.
 As the expansive soil expands, the structure rises a bit, and as the soil shrinks during the dry season, the structure falls back down.
-This up-down movement in the soil under the foundation is uneven and will eventually lead to differential settlement (see illustration below) and structural damage.
+This up-down movement in the soil under the foundation is uneven and will eventually lead to differential settlement and structural damage.
+For more information, see our page about Foundation Settlement.

-Expansive soil is present in all US states and around the world.
+Expansive soil is present in all U.S. states and around the world.

 What Happens To A Foundation On Expansive Soil?

 The volume of expansive soil is always changing.
 When the clay-rich soil absorbs moisture, its volume increases.
 When it dries out, there’s a decrease in volume.
 This movement in the ground puts a lot of stress on a foundation (all foundation types are susceptible to expansive soil) and can cause differential settlement leading to significant structural damage.
-In some cases with a crawlspace foundation.
-You may notice sloping floors, this is due to the post and piers moving with the expansive soil.
-We offer solutions that are Galvanized Screw Jacks that are adjustable and in some cases depending on the structural severity of the foundation we may need to install Galvanized Steel Push Piers in the areas affected by the expansive soil.
-In areas of the US where basement foundations are common, expansive soil can also lead to bowed or cracked basement walls.

 However, this doesn’t mean we can’t build on expansive soil.
 It just means we need to build correctly.
 This is why builders use geotechnical engineers to help them build houses on expansive soil.